 - Update your billing contact information to the appropriate stakeholders.
 Often times, IT staff will be the initial employees on technical accounts whereas you may want a controller or AP manager to hold access to them after they’re established.

 - Update your system preferences to reflect a minimum amount of access.
-Specifically, to combat against malicious auto dialers (especially prominent during election years), make sure that calls are routed after a period of time from the menu, otherwise they can cycle indefinitely and charge and crowd your network.
+To combat against malicious auto dialers make sure that calls are routed after a period of time from the menu, otherwise they can cycle indefinitely and charge and crowd your network.

 - Establish meaningful access restrictions to the administrator level of your phone network by granting admin authority only to the people who actually need it.
 Also, educate all employees on what their individual access means and the proper protocol for protecting it.

-- Also, make sure to run the latest versions of all the software and firmware your company needs to keep moving.
-Updates often come out and are ignored when they don’t have noticeable changes.
-When that happens you’re potentially missing out on critical patches and corrections that though inconsequential to the function of a device, can be critical for keeping your walls higher than the criminals can reach.
+- Make sure to run the latest versions of all the software and firmware your company needs to keep moving.
+Updates are often ignored when they don’t have noticeable changes.
+By ignoring updates, you’re potentially missing out on critical patches that can be critical for keeping you protected.

-- And finally, this one cannot be mentioned often enough.
-As unfortunate as it is to remind the world, STILL, the vast majority of hacks begin with poor password strength.
-Maintaining strong password protection is indispensably important to keeping your costs down and your information safe.
+- And finally, the vast majority of hacks begin with poor password strength.
+Maintaining strong password protection is indispensable.

-We’d love to tell you that your network is always going to be safe because nobody will ever try to hack you, but that’s just not responsible thinking.
+We’d love to tell you that your network is always going to be safe from phone fraud, but that’s just not responsible thinking.
 The best way to make sure that you stay safe in the long run is to do what you can in the short-term whenever you employ a new technology.
 Whether it’s a VoIP phone at your office or a new computer at your desk, begin that relationship with a healthy, thorough process of security protocol and you’ll find that your need for ongoing protection and damage control will likely be much less than if you hadn’t.

 If you need any more specifics about this or another unified communications security topic, our data-security experts are always available to help.
 If you’ve gotten what you need today, make sure to pay it forward and share this with others who could use it.

-Stay safe out there and remember to Protect ya Neck!
+Stay safe out there and remember to Protect ya Neck from phone fraud!